MY FIRST EL NIDO VACATION : A TRAVEL OVERVIEW

 - Plastic casing for your phone (so that your gadget is protected during the Island hopping)

 - Sunglasses, better bring a plastic one

-There are several flights from Manila, Iloilo, Cebu to Puerto Princesa, Palawan .
-The most popular way to reach El Nido is by land travel from Puerto Princesa.
-From Puerto Princesa, you still have to cover about 220 kilometers of highway to get to El Nido so it better to get a flight which will arrive Puerto Princesa morning to so that you still have the daytime when reaching El Nido.
+There are many flights from Manila, Iloilo, Cebu to Puerto Princesa, Palawan .
+The easiest way to reach El Nido is by land travel from Puerto Princesa.
+From Puerto Princesa, you still have to travel about 220 kilometers of the highway to get to El Nido so it better to get a flight which will arrive Puerto Princesa morning to so that you still have the daytime when reaching El Nido.

 MORE PHOTOS OF MY FIRST EL NIDO VACATION